 LLM via Distance Learning

 For years lawyers from around the world have moved to Portland, Oregon to pursue the LLM in Environmental, Natural Resources, and Energy Law at Lewis & Clark.
-We are pleased to now offer this same degree via distance learning starting in spring 2021, in a flexible and engaging 100% online format.
+We are pleased to now offer this same degree via distance learning in a flexible and engaging 100% online format.

 We have designed these online courses to the same caliber of excellence as our on-campus courses.
 You will have access to many of the same professors, content, and world-class learning experience as our in-person students.

 Why pursue an LLM in Environmental Law at Lewis & Clark via distance learning?

-- Lewis & Clark Law School’s environmental law program is ranked as the best in the nation (US News & World Report).
+- Lewis & Clark Law School’s environmental law program is ranked as one of the top programs in the nation (US News & World Report).

 - The courses are offered entirely online, and coursework is interactive and flexible.